 - Specialized training in behavioral medicine & collaboration with primary care physicians

-- The same coursework and theoretical model as in the general track plus additional specialized coursework
+- The same foundational coursework and theoretical model as the 48-credit MS in Mental Health Counseling plus additional specialized coursework

-- Specialized practicum experience to prepare students to work in addictions treatment and forensic treatment (correctional) settings
+- A specialized practicum experience to prepare students to work in their desired setting

 Students may attend classes on a full- or part-time basis.
 Most courses are offered in the evenings from 5:15pm to 8:45pm.
-A few courses meet for a full weekend once a month.
+A few courses meet on Saturdays.

-*Please view the Program Mission & Learning Goals for additional information about the tracks of study.
+*Please view the Program Mission & Learning Goals for additional information about the program concentrations.